 About Lady Evelyn Independent School

-Lady Evelyn Independent School is a complete interactive online Primary, Secondary and Sixth Form School.
+Lady Evelyn Independent School is a complete interactive online private school.
+We have two sections: American and British, each giving access to a world class curriculum to our students.
+In the American section, we have an Elementary, Middle and High School.
+In the British section, we have a Primary, Secondary and Sixth Form School.
 Students learn at their own computers with a headset and microphone, and they interact directly with their teachers and fellow pupils.
 Classes are taught live, online, by expert teachers who have passion for their subjects and are dedicated to helping every student succeed.

 Lady Evelyn Independent School was born out of a need for a top online independent school with all-round education, coupled with academic excellence and morals and values of the highest standards.

-Based on Islamic values and British education curricula, Lady Evelyn Independent School is shaped by tradition as well as modernity.
+Based on Islamic values alongside a world class American or British education, Lady Evelyn Independent School is shaped by tradition as well as modernity.
 We are a forward-thinking school embracing the future of live online education.

 We welcome students of all backgrounds, countries, nationalities and faiths; wherever they are in the world.
 Our aim is to offer a superb education for all.